 8. Fueling of Rented Cars :

-Fueling or refuelling of rented cars in Europe may require a substantial amount of knowledge on the part of the tourists who have rented a car.
+Fueling or refueling of rented cars in Europe may require a substantial amount of knowledge on the part of the tourists who have rented a car.

 Generally, diesel is preferred as fuel in Europe but the right fuel for the car needs to be known by the customers.

-For tourists from the US, it is important to know that gas in Europe is pumped not in gallons but litres.
+For tourists from the US, it is important to know that gas in Europe is pumped not in gallons but liters.